raphaelcfernandes/TItanicPredict/README.md

 Kaggle competition to predict if a passenger survived the sinking of Titanic or not.
 Using this code and test.csv released by Kaggle one can achieve 79% accuracy.

-The following machine learning algorithm was applied:
+The following machine learning algorithms was applied:

 KNN <br/>
 Support Vector Machine <br/>